krwarner/research-blog-starter/README.story.md

 - optimize images: make sure they aren't unncessarily large in dimensions (should be no more than 2x their final rendered dimensions), should also be crunched with something like [imageoptim](https://imageoptim.com/online).
 - clean data: reduce filesize bloat by making sure you aren't loading unnecessary columns and rows.
-- remove console logs: aesthetics :smile:
+- remove console logs
-- enable anayltics: put `UA-18821235-10` in `template-data/meta.json`
+- enable anayltics: put `UA-18821235-10` in `template-data/meta.json` (May need updating)
 - fill out metadata: `template-data/meta.json`
-- record project recap
+- record project recap and any necessary documentation
 - create two social images:
   * Facebook: 1200 x 628 (`src/assets/social/social-facebook.jpg`)
   * Twitter: 1024 x 576 (`src/assets/social/social-twitter.jpg`)